akka/akka/akka-docs/src/main/paradox/persistence.md

 Note that when using `become` from @scala[`receiveRecover`]@java[`createReceiveRecover`] it will still only use the @scala[`receiveRecover`]@java[`createReceiveRecover`] behavior when replaying the events.
 When replay is completed it will use the new behavior.

+Another excellent article about "thinking in Events" is [Events As First-Class Citizens](https://hackernoon.com/events-as-first-class-citizens-8633e8479493) by Randy Shoup.
+It is a short and recommended read if you're starting developing Events based applications.

 @@@

 <a id="persistence-id"></a>